King’s College London Accommodation: Battersea Edition

 How to apply to Battersea Accommodation

-You’ll receive guaranteed accommodation (no, it doesn’t matter whether your offer is conditional or unconditional).
+If you’re an incoming undergraduate and King’s is your firm choice… You’ll receive guaranteed accommodation regardless of conditional or unconditional offers.
 Once you receive your offer, you’ll be asked to create an account with your K (student) number in order to access the King’s College Accommodation Portal, this will be used to book Battersea (or other) residence(s).
-The accommodation portal opens around mid-March.
-Be prepared, as it is first come, first serve and the rooms are taken quickly!
-Don’t worry if you haven’t received your offer yet, rooms are offered in batches over a few months to ensure everyone has a fair chance to try and book a room.

 🤯 If you’re a second year (onwards) or postgraduate...